sonukryadav/react-native/w4/2.Sensor_Location/assignment.md

 On the onboarding screen ad a screen to ask location.

 This screen should be added to profile edit and display as well.

+Hint: use the list of objects given [here](https://subrata-das.web.app/users.json)